Cardiovascular Biomechanics and A.I. Laboratory |

 Placenta

-is a powerful organ that support the fetus growth
+is a powerful organ that support the fetus growth during pregnancy.
+Abnormal

-during pregnancy.
-Abnormal development of umbilical and placenta will have
+development of umbilical and placenta will have detrimental effect on fetus,

-later in life, and it can also have a serious implication for maternal
+be it in utero or later in life, and it can also have a serious implication

-leading to better detection, diagnosis, and even treatment.
+new insights, leading to better detection, diagnosis, and even treatment.
 Intrauterine

 Growth Restriction (IUGR) We